AlejandroSilvestri/Osmap-viewer/readme.md

 It includes Osmap code with a minor change I'll be able to eliminate with an improved version of Osmap.

+## Installation
+Download and compile.
+The only "special" consideration is the fact that VIZ doesn't come in OpenCV by default: it belongs to optional "contrib" module you must download and install along with OpenCV.

+\#include<...> must be able to search on the include folder (../include) and in you opencv folder, usually in /usr/local/include.
+If you use OpenCV 4, you should change the latter to /usr/local/include/opencv4.
+So, you should add these folders to your compiler include settings.

 ## Usage

 "Osmap viewer" mapFile.yaml